 As you write the articles, remember that readers may not dig for the most important information if it’s hidden in the middle of the article.
-Create a strong lead sentence that makes the information easy to find, which draws in readers who are actually interested in knowing more.
+Create a strong lead sentence that makes the information easy to find and draws in readers who are actually interested in knowing more.

 Discuss Goals for Next Year

 The Christmas season is a time to reflect and to look forward, so finish your company newsletter with your upcoming plans.
 Show people that your start-up is here to stay, and that you have exciting new developments ahead.

 After you have written the newsletter, it’s time to tackle the layout.
 Articles are easier to read when they are arranged in two or three columns.
 Make the most important headlines the largest, and use no more than two fonts for the entire newsletter.
 Also, rather than printing your Christmas newsletters on plain paper, choose festive Christmas paper to match the celebratory feelings of the season.
 Your newsletter will not only get read, but it is likely to be displayed alongside other Christmas cards during December.